The purpose of this notice

 Who might my personal data be shared with?

 Certain personal data will also be reported to government authorities where required by law and for tax or other purposes.
 Personal data may also be released to external parties as required by legislation, or be legal process, as well as to companies you authorize us to release your personal data to.
-We will not sell your personal data to any third party
+We will not sell your personal data to any third party.

 Your right to review and amend personal data

-You have the right to review your personal data and sensitive personal data held by is and have any inaccurate information about you corrected.
-If you wish to do so, or to notify a change in your details, please contact The Data Protection Officer on 01454 501 959 or in writing at 1st Floor, East Offices, Bradley Stoke, Bristol.
+You have the right to review your personal data and sensitive personal data held by us and have any inaccurate information about you corrected.
+If you wish to do so, or to notify a change in your details, please contact The Data Protection Officer on 01454 501 959 or in writing at 1st Floor, West Offices, Bradley Stoke, Bristol.
 BS32 8BS.
 You may be charged a fee (subject to the statutory maximum) for supplying you with such data.